 Make your own DIY Halloween costume

-It’s 2019 and what’s more trendy than recycling your own worn-out clothes creating a zero-emission outfit that saves you money at the same time!
+It’s 2021, and what’s more trendy than recycling your own worn-out clothes, creating a zero-emission outfit that saves you money at the same time!
 You’ll have lots of fun with the kids in the process, and importantly you’ll have a unique costume compared to half of the street showing up in Tesco’s latest.
 If you are not the creative type, don’t worry!
-There is plenty of inspiration to be had on the internet, we usually check out Instagram and YouTube first for ideas.
+There is plenty of inspiration on the internet; we usually check out Instagram and YouTube first for ideas.

 Second hand Halloween costumes

 In addition to checking out the nearest high street charity shops, eBay is the place to go for second hand Halloween outfits.
 Having a look at sold listings, more than half of the kids’ costumes were sold for a fiver or less, so plenty of opportunities to make a bargain!